-The site chosen for the experiments was the Peter Sinks basin of northern Utah (Fig. 1).
-The basin, a 1km oval-shaped limestone sinkhole, has a floor elevation of 2500 m, is surrounded by higher terrain of approximately 150-m relief, and, because it is located on the crest of the Bear River Range, has a particularly simple drainage area.
-There are no major tributary valleys, but the basin has two lobes.
+The site chosen for the experiments was the Peter Sinks basin of northern Utah (Fig.1).
+The basin, a 1-km oval-shaped limestone sinkhole, has a floor elevation of 2500 m, is surrounded by higher terrain of approximately 150 m relief and, because it is located on the crest of the Bear River Range, has a particularly simple drainage area.
+While there are no major tributary valleys, the basin has two lobes.
 Experiments were conducted in the northernmost lobe.
 Slopes surrounding the basin are relatively uniform.
-The eastern slope has an angle of about 11°, the northern slope is about 13°, and the western slope is about 28°.
-Vegetation in the basin is sparse, because it is grazed in the summer by cattle and sheep.
+The east slope has an angle of about 11, the north slope 13, and the west slope 28.
+Vegetation in the basin is rather sparse, as it is grazed in the summer by cattle and sheep.
 Vegetation type depends primarily on slope aspect.
-The eastern slope contains mostly short grasses (<0.5 m) and sagebrush $(\sim 0.75 \text{ m})$.
-The northern slope supports a sparse distribution of sagebrush and small shrubs (<0.5 m).
-The lower half of the western slope contains medium-sized talus; short conifers grow on the upper two-thirds of this slope.
-The basin floor has short grasses (<0.1 m) and bare soil.
+The east slope contains mostly short grasses (< 0.5 m) and sagebrush (~ 0.75 m).
+The north slope supports a sparse distribution of sagebrush and small shrubs (< 0.5 m).
+The lower half of the west slope contains medium-sized talus; short conifers grow on the upper two thirds of this slope.
+The basin floor has short grasses (< 0.1 m) and bare soil.
 Conifers are found on the basin crest.
-As noted by investigators for other sinkholes (e.g., Iijima and Shinoda 2000), there is a distinct "vegetation inversion" in the basin, with no trees at the lowest elevations.
-Soil type depends on location but generally consists of loose clay and sandy alluvium.
+As noted by investigators for other sinkholes (e.g., Iijima and Shinoda 2000), there is a distinct 'vegetation inversion' in the basin, with no trees at the lowest elevations.
+Soil type depends on location, but generally consists of loose clay and sandy alluvium.

 The Peter Sinks basin is completely enclosed to an altitude of 35 m above the basin floor (Fig. 2).
 Above this elevation there are open gaps on the basin's periphery.
 The lowest gap, to the south of the basin, is the pass between the two lobes of the basin.
-A low saddle, 55 m above the basin floor, is present on the eastern slope.
-The drainage area within the basin as a function of height (Fig. 3) was determined by plainmeter from a 1:24 000 map of the basin by tracing the contours enclosed within the basin boundary shown in Fig. 1b.
-Cummulative basin volume as a function of height was obtained by summing the volumes of atmospheric layers between terrain contours calculated as the volume of the frustum of a cone.
+A low saddle, 60 m above the basin floor, is present on the east slope.
+Drainage area within the basin as a function of height (Fig. 3) was determined by planimeter from a 1:24,000 map of the basin by tracing the contours enclosed within the basin boundary shown in Fig. 1b.
+Cumulative basin volume as a function of height was obtained by summing the volumes of atmospheric layers between terrain contours calculated as the volume of the frustrum of a cone.
 The total drainage area of the basin is 2.25 km2 and the total volume is 0.25 km3.
 At the average crest height, $h_c = 88$ m (Fig. 2), the drainage area $A{xy}(h_c)$ is 1.9 km2 and the volume $v(h_c)$ is 0.1 km3.